 C. Letter of Dismissal

 a.
 A dismissal letter will outline the terms of termination of the student’s academic studies with the University.

 VII.
 Academic Honesty Board Decision Appeal Process: The Academic Honesty Board decision may be appealed by the student.
 All student appeals will be reviewed and decided by the Provost, Senior Vice President & Chief Operating Officer.
-Students should send their appeal to the attention of the Associate Provost.
+Students should send their appeal to the attention of the Vice Provost.

 VIII.
 Academic Honesty Board Decision Appeal Procedure:

 - The student must file the appeal through the Office of the Provost, in care of the Vice Provost, within 10 calendar days of receiving written notification of the decision.